trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminapanelplugin4.png
    :scale: 100%

-:numref:`Figure %s: Line <luminapanelplugin4>` The line is highlighted in red.
+   Line: The line is highlighted in red.

-Adds a separator line to the panel to provide visual separation between plugins.
-When adding a line plugin in the :numref:`Figure %s: Panel Plugins Menu <luminapanelpluginmenu2>`, be sure to use the arrow buttons in the bottom-right corner of the window to place the line entry between the two other plugins you wish to separate.
+Adds a separator line to the panel to provide visual separation between plugins, highlighted in :numref:`Figure %s <luminapanelplugin4>`.
+When adding a line plugin in the
+:ref:`Panel Plugins Menu <luminapanelpluginmenu2>`,
+be sure to use the :guilabel:`arrow` buttons in the bottom-right corner of the window to place the line entry between the plugins to be separated.

 .. _Show Desktop: